mianguyen/Emotional-Support-Conversation/codes_zcj/README.md

 ## Downloading Model

-You should download the [BlenderBot-small](https://huggingface.co/facebook/blenderbot_small-90M) model and replace the fake `pytorch_model.bin` file in `Blenderbot_small-90M` with the true one.
+You should first download the [BlenderBot-small](https://huggingface.co/facebook/blenderbot_small-90M) model and replace the fake `pytorch_model.bin` file in `Blenderbot_small-90M` with the true one.

+## About Postfix

+- `_vanilla` denotes the variant directly fine-tuned on ESConv without using strategies
+- `_strat` denotes the one that additionally uses the strategy information and supervision

 ## Preprocessing Training Data